Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Numerical Experiments with Semi-Synthetic Data

 \subsection{Results}

-Figure~\ref{fig:semi-synthetic-n1000-grf-delta0.1} summarizes the results for a well-specified setting, where both the data-generating and fitted models are generalized random forests.
+Figure~\ref{fig:1} summarizes the results for a well-specified setting, where both the data-generating and fitted models are generalized random forests.
 All methods successfully achieve the target survival rate across all time horizons but differ in yield.
-The conformal approach selects the most patients, typically followed by the greedy and LTT high-probability procedures, while the uniform method is overly conservative.
+The FDR-Conformal approach selects the most patients, typically followed by HP-Pointwise and HP-LTT, while HP-Uniform is overly conservative.
 At longer screening horizons, the number of selected patients naturally declines for all methods.
 Moreover, the conditional survival among selected patients occasionally falls slightly below the target level; this behavior reflects the limitations of asymptotic approximations, on which all these methods rely, when the effective sample size is very small.
 Robustness to small sample sizes could be improved by applying the finite-sample fallback more aggressively—for example, when fewer than 20–30 patients are selected instead of only below 10—at the expense of reduced yield.
-A detailed numerical summary of these results is reported in Table~\ref{tab:semi-synthetic_grf} in Appendix~\ref{app:numerical-sim}.
+A detailed numerical summary of these results is reported in Table~\ref{tab:semi-synthetic_grf} in Supplement Section~\ref*{app:numerical-sim}.